roman-amphitheaters/roman-amphitheaters/README.md

 # About

 'roman-amphitheaters' is a digital resource that collects information about Roman amphitheaters with a primary goal being the easy use of its data in a wide variety of computational environments.
 It is designed to support open-ended inquiry into the place and role of amphitheaters in the Roman Empire.
+Please do note that 'roman-amphitheaters' is a developing resource that is regularly updated, improved, and corrected.

 The file 'roman-amphitheaters.geojson' holds the latest information and is the source for other derived files, including 'roman-amphitheaters.csv' and the basic maps provided as a convenience.
 The 'utility.ipynb' generates these other files.